 We are Riyo Rocca, the barber shop of Jiyugaoka.
 We've been working at this place around sixty years.
 We speak a little English, so can communicate with you about your hairstyling.
 I passed Eiken test Grade2(CEFR B1) recently.

-Our shop is located seven minutes on foot from Jiyugaoka station and Kuhonbutsu station, and it's close to Okusawa, Midorigaoka, Ookayama, Oyamadai, Todoroki and Fukasawa area as well.
+Our shop is located seven minutes on foot from Jiyugaoka station and Kuhonbutsu station, and it's close to Okusawa, Yakumo, Midorigaoka, Toritsudaigaku, Ookayama, Oyamadai, Todoroki, Fukasawa and Komazawa area as well.

 We're familiar, friendly and diligent.
 If you have any images of your favorite hairstyles, we'd like to see them.

 Please call me Rocca, and feel free to visit us anytime!